RobosocNITH-ROS/IMU_visualization/README.md

 Setup

-    1.Connect your Arduino Mega to the BNO055 IMU sensor.
+> Connect your Arduino Mega to the BNO055 IMU sensor.

-    2.Clone this repository into your ROS workspace:
+> Clone this repository into your ROS workspace:

 bash